p3t/spring-cursorpaging/README.md

 ### Serializer Details

 The serializer "learns" about the entity attributes by serializing them.
-There might be situations where it could be usefule to pre-configure the attributes used to filter and order the records.
+There might be situations where it could be useful to pre-configure the attributes used to filter and order the records.

 # Background: Concept description
 ## Basic idea
 A Cursor is nothing elsa than a position in a list of records.
 The content of the page is just the next n-records after the cursor.
-It is important, that the records do have a well defined order, to make this return predictable results.
+It is important, that the records do have a well-defined order, to make this return predictable results.

 Databases are very fast, when querying indexed columns or fields.
 Most DBs do have something like an ID/Primary Key (PK) to uniquely identify a record, still a cursor must not be restricted to only use PKs.